eprbell/rp2/CONTRIBUTING.md

 ### Development Workflow

-The RP2 source tree contains a Makefile that has a few targets, which encapsulate common tasks that are relevant for development:
+The RP2 source tree contains a Makefile with targets encapsulating common tasksm relevant for development:
 * `make`: installs RP2 package requirements
 * `make archive`: creates a .zip file with the contents of the RP2 directory
 * `make check`: runs all RP2 unit tests